nttcom/skyway-iot-sdk/docs/how_to_install.md

 So you need to install above building blocks on linux based IoT devices, such as raspberry PI.

-## Image install

-Most easy way to setup SkyWay IoT SDK will be using [this raspberry PI image](@@@).
-The instruction to install image is almost same as explained in [raspberry PI page](https://www.raspberrypi.org/documentation/installation/installing-images/).
-So, please check it for more detail.

-## Manual install
+## Install

 We will explain how to install SkyWay IoT SDK framework manually on Debian based environment.
-(We assume that latest version of node v6 is already installed)
+(We assume that node.js v6 is already installed)

 ### Janus Gateway + SkyWay Plugin